NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 # Custom Set Analysis

-In addition to the [Exploration page](Exploration.md), the GDC Data Portal also has features used to compare cohorts.
-These cohorts can either be generated with existing filters (e.g. males with lung cancer) or through custom selection (e.g. a user-generated list of patient IDs).
+In addition to the [Exploration page](Exploration.md), the GDC Data Portal also has features used to save and compare sets of cases, genes, and mutations.
+These sets can either be generated with existing filters (e.g. males with lung cancer) or through custom selection (e.g. a user-generated list of patient IDs).

+Note that saving a set only saves the type of entity included in the set.
+For example, a saved case set will not include filters that were applied to genes or mutations.

 ## Generating a cohort for analysis